GingerNinja23/ipop-documentation/Installing-KVM-on-cloudlab.md

 virbr0		8000.000000000000	yes
 $
 ```
-* Thanksfully, somehow it sets up all the NAT configuration for guests instance.
+* KVM sets up all the NAT configuration for guests instance.
 You can see the masquarading on postrouting.
-So, you can simply attach your guest interface to bridge virbr0.
+But this setting perform
 ```
 $ sudo iptables -t nat --list
 Chain PREROUTING (policy ACCEPT)